Photo of Maria Bergström

 Maria Bergström (2023) Participation and support in everyday life over a decade: perspectives of persons with rheumatoid arthritis and their significant others

 Maria Bergström, Åsa Larsson Ranada, Annette M. Sverker, Ingrid Thyberg, Mathilda Björk (2023) A dyadic exploration of support in everyday life of persons with RA and their significant others Scandinavian Journal of Occupational Therapy, Vol. 30, p.
-616-627 Continue to DOI
+616-627 (Article in journal) Continue to DOI

 2021

 Maria Bergström, Örjan Dahlström, Ingrid Thyberg, Mathilda Björk (2021) The role of support from significant others in the association between disease-related factors and sickness absence in early rheumatoid arthritis: a longitudinal study Scandinavian Journal of Rheumatology, Vol. 50, p.
-427-434 Continue to DOI
+427-434 (Article in journal) Continue to DOI

 2020

 Mathilda Björk, Maria Bergström, Annette Sverker, N. Brodin (2020) Measures of Participation in Persons With Musculoskeletal Conditions Arthritis care & research, Vol. 72, p.
-486-498 Continue to DOI
+486-498 (Article in journal) Continue to DOI

-• Participation and support in everyday life over a decade - perceptions of persons with rheumatoid arthritis and theis significant others.
-Medical Dissertation 2023
+• Participation and support in everyday life over a decade - perceptions of persons with rheumatoid arthritis and their significant others.
+Medical Dissertation, 2023

 Presentations

-• I have presented my research at national conferences both in the field of rheumatology as well as occupational therapy.
+• I have presented my research at national conferences in the fields of both rheumatology and occupational therapy.

-• Internationally, I have presented my research at rheumatology conferences such as ACR/ARHP in Boston, USA; and EULAR in Madrid, Spain.
-I have also presented my research at the occupational therapy E-Conference COTEC-ENOTHE.
+• Internationally, I have presented my research at rheumatology conferences such as ACR/ARHP in Boston, USA; and Madrid, Spain.
+I have also presented my research at the occupational therapy COTEC-ENOTHE E-conference in Prague, Czech Republic.

 Research